 - Tessier: The Snow Kart

 - Tessier: Leisure Uniski & Dualski

 - TeamHoc: The Groove Sit-Ski - starting at $3,750

 - TeamHoc: The Edge Sit-Ski - starting at $5,750

-A Bi-ski is intended for those who have limited mobility of their upper body and whom would not have the capacity to ski independently.
-The skier will enjoy total security and maximum comfort.
+A bi-ski is intended for those who have limited mobility of their upper body and would not have the capacity to ski independently.
+The skier can enjoy total security and maximum comfort.

 - Dualski: The TandemFlex